Start9Labs/documentation/site/source/support/faq/faq-troubleshooting.rst

 Why do I need the Bonjour service (Windows)?
 --------------------------------------------
 A major use-case of Bonjour is wireless printing over the LAN, but your Windows machine can also use Bonjour to discover and connect with other devices on the :ref:`Local Network<lan>`.
-In this case your Embassy.
+In this case your Start9 server.
 If Windows were to add support for reaching ``.local`` addresses, as is done in Linux and Mac, this would no longer be necessary.

 Recent updates to Windows may obviate the need for Bonjour, but so far results are mixed.